Hydrat-Agency/laravel-2fa/README.md

 composer require hydrat-agency/laravel-2fa
 ```

-2. Add the service provider to your `$providers` array in `config/app.php` file like so:
+2. Add the service provider to your `providers` array in `config/app.php` file like so:

 ```php
 'providers' => [